irfanfetahovic/sentiment-analysis/docs/deployment.md

 aws logs create-log-group --log-group-name /ecs/sentiment-analysis --region eu-north-1

-## Create service
+Create service

-Replace Replace subnet-XXXX and sg-YYYY with the IDs you found in the first two commands in the previous section.
+Replace subnet-XXXX and sg-YYYY with the IDs you found in the first two commands in the previous section.

 aws ecs create-service `
   --region eu-north-1 `